If you’ve been injured by a home appliance accident, you may be eligible for compensation from the manufacturer. Here’s what you need to know.

 Despite quality control, some appliances still come off the assembly line with design or manufacturing flaws.
 When those flaws result in consumer injuries, the manufacturer and retailer may be liable.

 Appliance manufacturers have a legal duty of care to make sure their products don’t cause injuries to the public.
 If they fail in their duty, they are considered negligent and therefore responsible for any injuries their products cause.

-If you’ve been injured by an appliance and want compensation from the manufacturer, the law requires you to prove several things:
+If you’ve been injured by an appliance and want compensation from the manufacturer, the law requires you to prove:

-If you haven’t received a recall notice, and are injured while using the appliance safely, you may have grounds for a product liability claim.
+If you haven’t received a recall notice and are injured while using an appliance, you may have grounds for a product liability claim.
 In that case, you may be entitled to compensation for your damages.